-Students are challenged academically in our religious studies program, which includes courses in both the middle and upper schools.
+Students are challenged academically in our religious studies program.
 The classroom provides an opportunity for students to study and learn about the Judeo-Christian traditions in a deep, comparative way while developing an appreciation for other world religions.

-Founded in 1849 by St. Paul’s Parish in Baltimore to educate orphaned and indigent boys, St. Paul’s School for Boys has a rich history in service to our neighbors.
-Community outreach and service learning continue to be central components of our identity.
+Community outreach and service learning are a central components of our identity.
 We strive to view the world through a lens that includes truth, responsibility, inclusivity, virtue, and integrity.

 The Episcopal tradition is central to who we are as a school community and helps to define each member’s role in the global community and throughout his or her life.